 Why provide such a recipe?

-'Silver Labs' are prone to color dilution alopecia which is a painful and chronic condition linked to the dilute gene.
+Silver Labradors are prone to color dilution alopecia which is a painful and chronic condition linked to the dilute gene.
 Dogs appear normal as puppies, but at about six months begin to lose their hair.
 Some dogs may only have bald spots while others may lose all of their hair.
 Affected dogs may develop infections and granulomas which are the body's attempt to wall off foreign bodies.
 There is no cure.

-"The overwhelming consensus among breed experts from legitimate Labrador clubs, the position of these accredited Labrador clubs, and a growing number of recognized purebred dog registries, is that the dilutes are the result of a cross breeding, with Weimaraner being the source of the dilute allele, and are therefore not registerable in a purebred registry."
+"The overwhelming consensus among breed experts from legitimate Labrador clubs, the position of these accredited Labrador clubs, and a growing number of recognized purebred dog registries, is that the dilutes are the result of a cross breeding, with Weimaraner being the source of the dilute allele, and are therefore are not registerable in a purebred registry."
 LRC_News_Spring2018.pdf

 In addition, the breed standards for Labrador Retrievers around the world only recognize the colors of black, chocolate and yellow.
 AKC lists any other color as a disqualification.
 Labs with the diluted color cannot be shown.
 Some countries do not allow them to be bred.

-The Labrador Retriever Club (US)
+Labrador Retriever Club Inc. (US)

-The Labrador Retriever Club Inc is the parent club for the breed in the US and they are the liaison to the AKC.
-They do not condone the breeding of 'silver Labs' and have "good evidence in scientific literature indicating that the Labrador has never been identified as carrying the dilute gene..."
+The LRC is the parent club for the breed in the US and they are the liaison to the AKC.
+They do not condone the breeding of silver Labs and have "good evidence in scientific literature indicating that the Labrador has never been identified as carrying the dilute gene..."

 In other words, these dogs are not purebred Labradors.